rohit123sinha456/Obsidian_Vault/Ideas/CoT Dataset.md

 CoT-Critic.

-Combining The dataset of Caption this read that paper,
+Combining The dataset of Caption this read that paper, those orientation image dataset, spatial reasoning Dataset